 This is the Temple of Minerva, an ancient Roman building built in the 1st century BC and attributed to the goddess Minerva.
 Minerva was the Roman goddess of wisdom and, as you can imagine, has a most horrific origin story.
 Please, allow me to disgust you!

 The Roman god Jupiter impregnated the titaness Metis then remembered hearing a prophecy that his own child would one day overthrow him.
 So naturally he did only what could be done: he swallowed Metis whole.
 (How big is Jupiter?!)
 Inside Jupiter, Metis forged weapons and armor for her child-to-be.
 Obviously, from all the pounding and weapon-making, this gave Jupiter a headache.
 To relieve the pain, the Roman god Vulcan split open Jupiter’s head and out popped his child… Minerva… as a full-grown woman with some kickass weapons.

 Oops, spoilers for Game of Thrones season 7.

 The Temple of Minerva now houses the church of Santa Maria Sopra Minerva.
 It’s small but super fancy.

 …YOU ARE A RELIGIOUS PILGRIM.

 Saint Francis was born here in 1182 and spent the early part of his life pretty well-off.
 His family was rich.
 He fought in wars.
 He wore clothes and ate food.
 He partied hard.
-He imagined things.
-He decided to change his ways and live as a poor person and encourage others to do the same.
+Then he imagined things.
+He decided to change his ways and live in poverty and encourage others to do the same.
 SOMEHOW, unexplainably, this worked.
 The first of many miracles.
 He founded his own order in 1208 and got the Pope’s approval in 1210.
 He gained many followers on this path to poverty where everyone shaved their head in a very weird way.
-Is that a skin yarmulke?
-Is that what’s happening here?
+Seriously, what’s happening here?

 The Franciscan mothership: Basilica of St. Francis of Assisi.